banaio/www-bana-io/docs/resume/cv.md

 ### Enumeration and Job Preferences

-* **Rate:** I’m seeking a daily rate of >£580 per day.
-I'm willing to negotiate on this.
-* **Location:** I’m looking for work in the UK, ideally in London as that is where I mainly live.
+If it's a contracting role, minimum of £580 per day.
+If it's a permanent position, minimum of £90,000 per year.

+* **Rate:** I'm willing to negotiate on this, that said, if it's a contracting role, minimum of £580 per day.
+If it's a permanent position, minimum of £90,000 per year.
+* **Location:** Ideally, a remote role with an office in London.
+If it's not fully remote, an office in East London would be perfect, e.g., Canary Wharf, Aldgate (East).
 * **Start Date:** I’m available to start immediately.
 * **Job Type:** I've a limited company called BANAIO LTD which I started in March 2017 and I've been a contractor since then.
-I would prefer to stick to contracting but I will also consider a permanent position.
+I would prefer to stick to contracting but I will also consider a permanent position. -->

 ## Additional Information